pateldeev/cs480Patel/README.md

 ## PA8: Collisions with Bullet
 This uses the Bullet physics engine to create simple object collisons on a board.
 To run this project ```cd PA8``` then follow the instructions in the README.md.

+## PA9: Lighting with Bullet - UNDER DEVELOPMENT
+This uses the Bullet physics engine to create simple object collisons with lighting on a board.
+To run this project ```cd PA9``` then follow the instructions in the README.md.